 Carla received her J.D. from the University of Minnesota Law School, cum laude, her M.S. in pharmacology from the University of Minnesota and her M.S. in cell and molecular biology from the University of Pennsylvania.
 Carla's graduate research focused on molecular genetic mechanisms of DNA repair in mammalian cancer cells and developing an anti-angiogenic approach to cancer therapy and treatment.
 She earned her B.A. in biology, magna cum laude, from the University of Wisconsin, Stevens Point.

-Carla is an Adjunct Professor at George Mason University School of Law, teaching patent prosecution.
+Carla is an Adjunct Professor at George Mason University Antonin Scalia Law School, teaching patent prosecution.